THE APPLICATION PORTAL IS CLOSED FOR SUMMER 2019

-The EEB REU program is designed to support students in their pursuit of a career in science.
+The Emerging and Established Model Systems REU program is designed to support students in their pursuit of a career in science.
 Admission will be offered to qualified students who can demonstrate that the program will substantially benefit their education.
-The essay is the most important part of the application.
-We are looking for students who can tell us how the program will benefit their career, and who can choose a project with their science career goals in mind.
+Minimum requirements for admission are:

 - USA citizenship or permanent residence status.